Taylor Beck (ice hockey): Playing career

 After the season as a restricted free agent, Beck was not tendered a qualifying offer to remain with the Avalanche.
 As a free agent, Beck agreed to a one-year, two-way contract with the Edmonton Oilers on July 3, 2016.
 Assigned to affiliate, the Bakersfield Condors to begin the 2016–17 season, Beck led the team and was amongst the AHL scoring leaders before he was recalled to the Oilers.
 Beck appeared in 3 scoreless games with the Oilers before he was returned to the Condors.
 He amassed 50 points in just 40 games before he was dealt at the NHL trade deadline by the Oilers to the New York Rangers in exchange for Justin Fontaine on March 1, 2017.
 Beck continued scoring at a point-per-game pace with affiliate, the Hartford Wolf Pack, and featured in 2 regular season games with the Rangers to end the season.
 With 76 points in 56 games, Beck was selected to the AHL's First All-Star Team.

 As an impending free agent, on June 13, 2017, Beck signed a one-year deal with the Russian club, Avtomobilist Yekaterinburg, of the Kontinental Hockey League (KHL).

 During the 2018–19 season, while in his second season with Kunlun Red Star, Beck continued his scoring pace with the club notching 9 goals and 22 points through 39 games before he was traded to Avangard Omsk in exchange for the rights to Axel Holmström on December 27, 2018.

 On June 4, 2020, during the off-season, Beck was traded by Omsk to Metallurg Magnitogorsk in exchange for Ilya Kablukov and Alexei Bereglazov.
 In the 2020–21 season, Beck acclimated quickly with Metallurg posting new KHL highs of 16 goals, 27 assists and 43 points in 56 regular season game while adding 10 points in 12 playoff contests.

 As a free agent, Beck opted to continue in the KHL, agreeing to a one-year contract with Belarus-based club HC Dinamo Minsk on June 23, 2021.

 On July 17, 2022, Beck continued his well-travelled tenure in the KHL by joining his sixth club, HC Sibir Novosibirsk, on a one-year contract for the 2022–23 season.

 After three offensively productive season with Sibir, Beck left the KHL to sign a two-year contract with Swiss club, Genève-Servette HC of the NL, on May 14, 2025.
+Beck was released by Servette on November 24, 2025, to return to Sibir.
+He failed to adapt to the level of play of the NL, appearing in only 6 games without scoring a single point while posting a +/- of -7.